NodeScriptLang/guides/src/faqs/README.md

 ### How do I sign in to NodeScript?

-You can sign in through GitHub authentication.
-Just click on the sign-in option on the landing page and authorize NodeScript to access your GitHub account.
+You can sign in through GitHub of Google authentication.
+Just click on the sign-in option on the landing page and authorize NodeScript to access your email address.

 ---